conventional-devs/Pear-Conventions/src/content/docs/the-book/2-building-blocks/blobs.md

 However, there are limits on how much data can be stored in a single block ([add reference]()).

-Things brings us to chunking data.
-However, this brings the added complexity of managing multiple blocks.
+This brings us to chunking data.
+However, chunking brings the added complexity of managing multiple blocks.

 ## Enter Hyperblobs